-If staff have a concern that a girl may be at risk of FGM, they will record their concern and inform the DSL as they would any other safeguarding concern.
+If staff have a concern that a girl may be at risk of FGM or they suspect she may already have suffered FGM, they will record their concern and inform the DSL as they would any other safeguarding concern.
 The DSL will discuss the concern with Children's Social Care with a view to making a referral and will inform the Police as appropriate.